-Total number of Total number of % of value chain partners covered (by value of awareness programmes awareness programmes business done with such partners) under the held held awareness programmes 04 Awareness on Labour Laws & Principles 11%
+Total number of awareness programmes held Topics / principles covered under the training % of value chain partners covered (by value of business done with such partners) under the awareness programmes 03 Awareness on Labour Laws & Principles 9.00%

-2. Does the entity have processes in place to avoid/manage conflict of interests involving members of the Board?
+2. Does the entity have processes in place to avoid/ manage conflict of interests involving members of the Board?
 (Yes/No) If Yes, provide details of the same.